denpamusic/homeassistant-plum-ecomax/info.md

 ### Diagnostics
 - Service Password
+- UID
+- Software Version
+- Update Capabilities (button)

 ### Water Heater
 Integration provides full control for connected indirect water heater.
 This includes ability to set target temperature, switch into priority, non-priority mode or turn off.

+## Services
+This integration provides following services:

+### Set Parameter
+Provides ability to set device parameter by name.
+Any parameter that is supported by the device can be set here.
+To get parameter names, please download and open diagnostics data and look for a parameters key.

+Fields:
+- __name__ - parameter name
+- __value__ - parameter value (allowed values: positive integer, "on", "off")

+### Update Capabilities
+Updates list of sensors and parameters supported by device.
+Can be useful if new features has been introduced by the firmware update.

+### Calibrate Meter
+Allows to set meter to specific value.
+Can be used to set value for total fuel burned sensor.

+Targets:
+ - __fuel_burned__ - counts total burned fuel in kilograms

+Fields:
+ - __value__ - target sensor will be set to this value

+### Reset Meter
+Allows to reset meter value.
+Can be used to reset value for total fuel burned sensor.

+Targets:
+ - __fuel_burned__ - counts total burned fuel in kilograms

 ## License
 This product is distributed under MIT license.